Mfouzan/Credit-Card-Churn/README.md

 Digital transaction behavior is only partially represented by aggregate variables; more granular digital engagement signals (e.g., app logins, digital payment adoption, channel usage) were not available.

-“Missing value imputation was not performed because the dataset was already pre-cleaned/imputed.”
+Missing value imputation was not performed because the dataset was already pre-cleaned/imputed.

 Second, the dataset does not include information on customer lifetime value or the financial cost of churn.
 As a result, the model treats all churned customers equally, even though some customers may be more valuable to retain than others.